kchoi123/Burger-2-The-Sequel/README.md

 ### Deployed site:

+### This app is the same as the Burger app but with implementing sequelize - replacing ORM, object-relational mapping.
+This small project was very interesting to better understand ORM and how sequelize makes the app more secure and stable.

 * Application Details:
     - Eat a burger and regurgitate your burger to eat it again!
     - Eat Me!